matty-plumski/MattsResBazSite/content/post/open_refine.md

 ![OR logo](https://upload.wikimedia.org/wikipedia/commons/4/4b/OpenRefine_New_Logo.png)

-Also think about the meaning/s of *refined* - both removing impurities, but elegant, and "improved to be precise or sublte":
+Also think about the meaning/s of *refined* - both removing impurities, but elegant, and "improved to be precise or subtle":

 ![](https://i.imgur.com/uhRz6F8.png)